pu2clr/SI4735/README.md

 ![Basic Schematic Eagle version](./extras/images/schematic_mute_circuit_eagle.png)

 __Please, check the folder [extras/schematic/](https://github.com/pu2clr/SI4735/tree/master/extras/schematic)__.
 There you will find other schematics with OLED, LCD, TFT, buttons and encoders setup.
+Also, check the comments at the beginning of each sketch example.
+You will find the SI473X, button, encoder, display and Arduino settings.

 #### The picture below shows the SI4735-D60/SI4730-D60 pinout (SSOP)